hamzariaz970/Alarm-app/README.md

 # Alarm-app in Python
-Multiple features such as timer, stopwatch, to-do list etc, bundled into one app\n This is my first semester project in Python
+Multiple features such as timer, stopwatch, to-do list etc, bundled into one app.
+#
+This is my first semester project in Python